Schema

 longitude DOUBLE PRECISION required Decimal degrees, WGS 84.
 Range: -180 to 180.

-country_code CHAR(2) optional ISO 3166-1 alpha-2 country code.
+country_code CHAR(2) required ISO 3166-1 alpha-2 country code.
 Examples: MX, ID, BZ.

 environment TEXT required Where the dive happens.
 Exactly one value per site.
 Default: ocean.